nrjdalal/shadcn-ui-snippets/README.md

 2. Page based components

-> Some compenents are page specific and can be imported using `cnp-[component]`, modular parts to be added later.
+> Some components are page specific and can be imported using `cnp-[component]`, modular parts to be added later.

 ```tsx
 // cnp-form